kyma-project/community/concepts/observability-configurable-logging/08-revised-api.md

 ### Unsupported Plugins

 We need a clear distinction between supported/tested setups and unsupported setups.
 An HTTP plugin usage should be supported with any configuration while a stackdriver plugin usage is unsupported as we have no chance to cover testing.
+The additional resource consumption of some plugins and settings is also a relevant factor.
+We don't want the user to configure anything that creates a new emitter, which increases the memory usage above the amount that we introduce ourselves.
 -> Introduce a mechanism to detect usage of unsupported plugins

 ### Dedotting support